mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - What is a sensor?
 - What are some applications of sensors?
 - Name some types of sensors.
 What are they used for?
-- What is a tranducer?
+- What is a transducer?
 - What is sensor fusion?

-## Gyroscope/Acceleromter
+## Gyroscope/Accelerometer
 - What is a gyroscope/accelerometer?
 - What are its applications?
 - What is the difference between a gyroscope and accelerometer?
 Why are they often used together?